MURRA Indigenous Business Program

 Michal Carrington

-SENIOR LECTURER IN MARKETING
+ASSOCIATE PROFESSOR IN MARKETING

 Michal is an expert on ethical consumption, shopper behaviour and strategy.
 She is a former Research and Engagement Manager at Target and MBA Director of Programs at La Trobe University.